Buy your policy 100% online in minutes, whenever and wherever you choose

-In addition to workers’ comp, many small business owners opt for additional protection through the following policies:
+In addition to workers’ comp, many small business owners opt for additional types of insurance for South Carolina businesses through the following policies:

 General liability insurance protects your business against common accidents that involve non-employees.
 For example, if a client slips and gets hurt in your office.
 Policies cover property damage and bodily injury claims as well as defense costs against accusations of slander or libel.

 Professional liability insurance is also known as error and omissions (E&O) insurance.
 It helps protect your business from expenses related to professional mistakes or claims of negligence.

 South Carolina has a variety of commercial auto insurance requirements for business-owned vehicles.
 You’ll need at least $25,000 per person and $50,000 per accident for bodily injury liability and $25,000 per accident for property damage liability.
 Additionally, you’ll need uninsured motorist coverage of $25,000 per person, $50,000 per accident, and $25,000 of property damage coverage per accident.